VirajBhagiya/Image-Conversion-Tools/README.md

 Open your web browser and navigate to http://localhost:8501 to start using the app!

 ## 🖼️ Explore the Live Demo
-Curious to see the app in action?
-Check out our live demo: [Image Conversion Web App](https://toolsforimage.streamlit.app/)
+Want to see the app in action?
+Check out the live demo: [Image Conversion Tools](https://toolsforimage.streamlit.app/)

 ## 📄 License
 This project is licensed under the Apache-2.0 License.
 See the LICENSE file for more information.

-## 🛠️ Contributing
+## 🛠️ Contributions
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.